Saturday, July 16, 2011

 • There is no gerrymandering.

-• Businesses cannot contribute to political parties.
+• Businesses cannot contribute.

 • Far-right media are far less prominent.